PureStorage-OpenConnect/pure-fa-openmetrics-exporter/extra/grafana/README.md

 <br>

 # Setup
-## Prerequisits and Dependencies
+## Prerequisites and Dependencies
-This deployment assumes the [Pure Storage FlashArray OpenMetrics Exporter][1] is previously been setup and configured.
+This deployment assumes the [Pure Storage FlashArray OpenMetrics Exporter][1] is previously setup and configured.
 Supported operating system platforms are available to install Prometheus and Grafana.

 The Grafana dashboards have been developed and tested using the following software versions:
-Prometheus v2.39.1
+* Prometheus v2.39.1
-Grafana v9.2.6
+* Grafana v9.2.6
-Pure Storage OpenMetrics Exporter v1.0.1
+* Pure Storage OpenMetrics Exporter v1.0.1

 Dashboards may have limited functionality with earlier versions and some modifications may be required.